tedstreete/opi-api/doc/api-extensions.md

 - Vendor specific messages are enumerated from the values `1024` onwards
 - Specific fields are never included directly in the extensions, but a vendor specific messsage is include
 - Vendor specific message can have its own (and evolving) fields
-- The vendor speific messages are kept in the vendor specific directories, however in the above example, they are kept in the same file for brevity of diffs.
+- The vendor specific messages are kept in the vendor specific directories, however in the above example, they are kept in the same file for brevity of diffs.

 Note that [proto2 extensions](https://developers.google.com/protocol-buffers/docs/proto#extensions) are not